MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/01-getting-started.md

 can't run PowerShell scripts using the `Restricted` execution policy setting.
 To test the execution policy, save the following code as a `.ps1` file named `Get-TimeService.ps1`.

+> [!TIP]
-> A PowerShell script is a plaintext file with a `.ps1` extension that contains the commands you
+> A PowerShell script is a plaintext file that contains the commands you want to run.
+PowerShell
-> want to run.
-To create a PowerShell script, use a code editor like Visual Studio Code (VS Code) or
+> script files use the `.ps1` file extension.
+To create a PowerShell script, use a code editor like
-> any text editor such as Notepad.
+> Visual Studio Code (VS Code) or any text editor such as Notepad.

+When you run the following command interactively, it completes without error.

 ```powershell
 Get-Service -Name W32Time
 ```

-When you run the previous command interactively, it completes without error.
-PowerShell returns an error when you run the same command from a script.
+However, PowerShell returns an error when you run the same command from a script.

 ```powershell
 .\Get-TimeService.ps1
 ```

-Notice the error message tells you why the command failed: "_Running scripts is disabled on this system_".

 ```Output
 .\Get-TimeService.ps1 : File C:\tmp\Get-TimeService.ps1 cannot be loaded